 - Skilled nursing care: Beneficiaries do not have to pay anything for the first 20 days of their skilled nursing care stay, but will pay up to $200 per day for days 21 to 100 and cover all costs beyond 100 days.

 - Home health care: 20% of Medicare-approved amount for durable medical equipment

 - Hospice care: No more than $5 per prescription drug for pain relief or symptom control; 5% of Medicare-approved amount for respite care

 Medicare Part A Deductibles

 A deductible is the amount of out-of-pocket fees the policyholder pays before an insurance provider will pay any expenses.
-The standard deductible for Medicare Part A in 2022 is $1,556, and will be $1,600 in 2023.
+The standard deductible for Medicare Part A in 2023 is $1,600.

 Medicare Part A Penalty Cost for Late Enrollment